Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Numerical results

-The second regime, spans between the times represented by the star and dot symbols in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
-There the $P$ displays a divergence from a monotonic increase accompanied by a change of concavity (star symbols), followed by a slow down of growth.
-This slowdown is then followed by a decay toward a minimal value of $P$ near the limit marked by the dot symbol.
-Such tendency is clearly visible in case of $\alpha =0.1$ (red), $0.8$ (cyan) and $100$ (magenta) in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
-This behavior of $P$ is accompanied by the emergence of a second wave packet from the main envelope in the spatiotemporal evolution of the normalized field for $\alpha=0.0125$ and $\alpha=0.8$; see Figs.~\ref{fig:heatmaps_real_space_01a}(b)–(c).
-Because this feature is absent in the linear and weakly perturbative wave-packet dynamics of the nonlinear-skin regime, it signals the onset of nonlinear interactions and mode energy exchange, consistent with the wave-mixing regime illustrated schematically in Fig.~\ref{fig:schematic}(c).
+The second stage spans between the times represented by the dashed and dotted horizontal lines in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
+There $P$ displays a divergence from a monotonic increase accompanied by a change of concavity (dashed horizontal lines), followed by a slow down of growth.
+This slow down is then followed by a decay toward a minimal value of $P$ near the limit marked by the dotted horizontal lines.
+This tendency is clearly visible for $\alpha =0.1$ (red), $0.8$ (cyan) and $100$ (magenta) in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
+Examining the norm density evolution, we observe that secondary wave-packets separate from the main pulse during this stage.
+This feature is particularly evident for $\alpha=0.0125$ and $\alpha=0.8$; see Figs.~\ref{fig:heatmaps_real_space_01a}(b)–(c).
+The shedding of these secondary envelopes from the main pulse is accompanied by the narrowing and amplification of the latter.
+Consequently, the number of strongly excited sites decreases relative to the weakly nonlinear dynamics of the nonlinear-skin regime, causing the growth of the participation number to slow down and eventually reverse into a decay near the dotted horizontal lines in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.

-This shading of part of the energy of the main envelope to a secondary packet with amplitude smaller than the former, results into a diminution of the number of strongly excited sites, and thus the slowdown and decay in the trends of the $P$.
-Nevertheless, if the nonlinearity is small this secondary wave packet has the time to develop to almost a fully fleshed envelope [see Fig.~\ref{fig:heatmaps_real_space_01a}(b) and cyan curves in Fig.~\ref{fig:heatmaps_real_space_01a}(f)], which may results into the fast transient growth between the slowdown and decay of $P$ near the star and dot symbols respectively.
-The above can clearly be observed in case $\alpha = 0.0125$, in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all} (blue curve).
+Nevertheless, for weak nonlinearities, the secondary wave-packets have sufficient time to grow substantially in amplitude as depicted by Fig.~\ref{fig:heatmaps_real_space_01a}(b) and the cyan curves in Fig.~\ref{fig:heatmaps_real_space_01a}(f) when $\alpha =0.0125$.
+This causes $P$ to grow transiently faster than in the nonlinear-skin regime, between the first slow down and the subsequent decay marking the boundaries of this regime, see blue curve in Fig.~\ref{fig:participation_ratio_nonrecip_weak_all}.
+Crucially, because these behaviors are absent in both the linear and nonlinear-skin regimes, they signal the onset of nonlinear eigenmode interactions, consistent with the wave-mixing regime illustrated in Fig.~\ref{fig:schematic}(c).